Always consult a veterinary doctor or animal care specialist before using oxytetracycline premix.

 If the condition does not improve or becomes worse, then call a veterinary doctor or animal care specialist.

 Refer to an animal care specialist for guidelines on dosage.
 Do not exceed what they advise, and complete the full treatment, as stopping early can result in a recurrence or a worsening of the problem.
 The usual dose is by mixing into the feed.

-For Calves: 0.4 to 0.5kg/t each animal must not be given with more than 90 mg of tylosin/day and not less than 60 mg of tylosin/day.
+For calves: 0.4 to 0.5kg/t each animal must not be given with more than 90 mg of oxytetracycline/day and not less than 60 mg of oxytetracycline/day.

 Consult with an animal care specialist about any other medications that are being taken by the animal, and their medical history, before their treatment with oxytetracycline premix.